Headlines

 Dear East Rochester Resident:

-During demolition of the existing sidewalks, driveway access will be temporarily restricted.
-Stone will be placed to maintain temporary access during demolishing.
+During demolition and installation of the sidewalk, driveway access will be temporarily restricted.
+Stone will be placed to maintain temporary access during construction.
 Residents will be provided a 24-hour notice of driveway closure.
 During the installation of the new sidewalk, driveway access will be restricted for 72 hours after the concrete has been poured.
-Parking on adjacent streets and at Edmund Lyon Park is available.
+Parking on adjacent streets and at Concrest Park is available.

-Once the concrete sidewalk is cleared for reopening, stone will be temporarily placed again to allow access until repaving.
+Once the concrete sidewalk is cleared for reopening, stone will be temporarily placed again to allow access until repaving of the driveway apron.
 All driveway pavement affected will be replaced in kind and disturbed areas restored with topsoil and seed as part of the project.

-For questions or concerns please contact Jake Calabrese at MRB Group (585-381-9250).
+For questions or concerns please contact Tom Fitzgerald at MRB Group (585-381-9250).

 Sincerely,